Teachable Review Introduction

 What is Teachable?

-While there are many learning management system (LMS) options out there (Kajabi and Thinkific are often pitted-against Teachable as the “best”), Teachable sets itself apart with its emphasis on building an online school rather than simply an online course.
+While there are many learning management system (LMS) options out there (Kajabi, Thinkific, and LearnWorlds are often pitted-against Teachable as the “best”), Teachable sets itself apart with its emphasis on building an online school rather than simply an online course.
 They rise to the occasion by offering not only the ability to create paid courses, but also free courses (a great first step to a student who is new to your content!) and monthly subscriptions.

 So YOU, as the creator, get to decide: Do you want to build a membership platform, where people pay monthly or annually for access to your content?
 Or are you trying to build a digital class, where people pay for access to your course content once?

 Teachable’s free plan is a great entry point for those new to selling online courses or for anyone nervous about hefty upfront costs on “something new they’re trying.”
 It’s user-friendly features allow teachers to build and start their business slowly, scaling production, sales, and marketing as needed.